-All children in KS1 and KS2 are expected to read each evening and to make a comment in their reading record book.
+All children in KS1 and KS2 are expected to read at least three times a week and to make a comment in their reading record book.
 Each week children have spellings to learn and will have additional literacy homework.

 Special Educational Needs and Disability